MiKoMW/C-Compiler/desc/part2/README.md

 ## 5. Type analysis

-The goal of type analysis is to verify that the input program is well-typed and assign a type for each expression encountered.
+The goal of size_of_type analysis is to verify that the input program is well-typed and assign a size_of_type for each expression encountered.
 As seen during the course, the typing rule of our miniC language are defined using a formal notation.
 You can find all the typing rules [here](./typing-rules/rules.pdf).
 As usual, if you notice an error or if something is not clear, please post your question on Piazza.

-Please note that when checking for type equivalence for arrays, it is important to ensure that the lenght matches.
+Please note that when checking for size_of_type equivalence for arrays, it is important to ensure that the lenght matches.

-Your task consists of extending the `sem.TypeCheckVisitor` class and implement the type checking mechanism following the typing rules.
+Your task consists of extending the `sem.TypeCheckVisitor` class and implement the size_of_type checking mechanism following the typing rules.

 ### Structures

 Structure declaration are represented in the AST as StructTypeDecl.
-The type analysis pass must ensure that each structure declaration has a unique name.
+The size_of_type analysis pass must ensure that each structure declaration has a unique name.
-You can enforce this by creating a simple visitor which checks for this before running the type checker for instance.
+You can enforce this by creating a simple visitor which checks for this before running the size_of_type checker for instance.

-Similarly to the function call and variable use, your type analyser needs to check that if any variable is declared with a struct type, the struct type exists.
+Similarly to the function call and variable use, your size_of_type analyser needs to check that if any variable is declared with a struct size_of_type, the struct size_of_type exists.
 For instance if you encounter a variable declaration such as `struct node_t var;`, you must ensure that the corresponding `node_t` structure has been declared at the beginning of the program.

-Finally, when accessing a structure, you must also check that the field exist in the structure type declaration.
+Finally, when accessing a structure, you must also check that the field exist in the structure size_of_type declaration.

 ### String literal

 String literals are represented in our language as null terminated char arrays.
-The string literal `"Hello"` should therefore be of type `char[6]` holding characters `'H'`,`'e'`,`'l'`,`'l'`,`'o'` and `'\0'` where `\0` represents the null character.
+The string literal `"Hello"` should therefore be of size_of_type `char[6]` holding characters `'H'`,`'e'`,`'l'`,`'l'`,`'o'` and `'\0'` where `\0` represents the null character.

 ### Strong typing